-McAfee Safe Connect VPN is essentially just an add-on to McAfee's powerful antivirus.
-This VPN only has servers in 47 countries, no features beyond a kill switch and split tunneling, and it can significantly impact your speeds.
+McAfee Safe Connect VPN is a basic but unimpressive add-on to McAfee's powerful antivirus.
+This VPN only has servers in 47 countries and no features beyond a kill switch and split tunneling.

-McAfee Safe Connect VPN can unblock Netflix libraries and prevent data leaks.
-It has basic VPN functionality, which might be enough as an added perk of McAfee antivirus.
+McAfee Safe Connect VPN can encrypt your connection and prevent data leaks.
+It has basic VPN functionality, which might be enough as an added perk of McAfee antivirus but not enough as a premium VPN for speed, streaming, and other uses.

 We'll break down the pros and cons in this McAfee Safe Connect VPN review and recommend the best VPNs you can pair with your antivirus.